ARCTIC WILDLIFE TOURS MAY EXPEDITION 2023 OVERVIEW

 Welcome to one of our Svalbard tours in early May, 2023.
 The early spring season is a truly unique month.
 The sky is bright and the landscape remains covered in snow and ice.
 Glaciers and mountains grace us with their beauty daily.
 Svalbard changes rapidly at this time of the year.
 The drift ice and fjord ice melts, forcing the wildlife to follow.
 We will also meet flocks of birds migrating northwards.

-By May there is already constant light from the midnight sun.
-The light will be harsh if the sky is clear in the daytime, but the sun is lower in the sky during the night.
+By May there is already constant light from the midnight sun, but the sun is lower in the sky during the night.
 Clouds will lower the impact from the sunlight and create different patterns and possibilities for pictures.
 Nights can still be very cold and it’s possible to see wildlife resting and hunting on the ice-covered fjords.

 In this wintery environment, you can experience wildlife encounters in picture-perfect conditions by joining our Svalbard photo expedition.
 Our wildlife expeditions are the ultimate in polar exploration at any time of year, but in May the light conditions combined with snow and ice covered landscapes create some truly unique photo opportunities.